AaliHaider/banking-fintech/README.md

 - `POST /users`: Create a new user
 - `GET /users/:id`: Get a user by ID
 - `GET /users`: Get all users
+- `DELETE /users/:id`: Delete a user by ID

 ## Running Tests